peterwroot/macos-profile-picture-extractor/README.md

 ## Background Removal

-Unfortunately, one limitation of this method is that there is no method to obtain an image with a transparent background.
+Unfortunately, one limitation of this method is that there is no way to obtain an image with a transparent background.

 I have had success using [remove.bg](https://www.remove.bg/).
 The light-grey 'Style' option seems to work best for this.